CookEditors/NOS/_posts/2015-09-10-this-side-up.md

 There was a moment of silence, then a muffled sob, and the side of the case swung slowly back on its hinges.

-Frankie Benson came oat with his hands raised, crying.
+Frankie Benson came out with his hands raised, crying.
 “Why did I do it?” he sobbed over mid over again.
 “Tell me why I did it.
 Why?”

-Lieutenant Hunt examined the piano crate; said, “Hey, AJ, he really had this thing rigged up—a Pullman bunk, three pistols, water bottles. cans of food—and straps -to hold everything in place.
+Lieutenant Hunt examined the piano crate; said, “Hey, AJ, he really had this thing rigged up—a Pullman bunk, three pistols, water bottles, cans of food — and straps to hold everything in place.
 You ought to get a photographer down here.
 It will make a swell picture.
 You’ve got a great story—the story of the year.”

 But Al Aronson was staring at the sniveling kid in front of him, still sobbing, “Why did I do it?
 Why?
 Why?
 Why?”
 The sneering, ruthless killer who had coldly murdered four men without the slightest compunction was now just a scared, pimply-faced 16-year-old boy, all mixed up.